Hierarchy of entropy production and thermodynamic trade-off relations in non-Markovian systems

-Notably, bipartite overdamped Langevin systems describing a standard Maxwell's demon setup constitute a natural Markovian embedding of the overdamped generalized Langevin equation.
+Notably, bipartite overdamped Langevin systems describing a standard Maxwell's demon setup~\cite{PhysRevResearch.3.043093, PhysRevResearch.7.023159} constitute a natural Markovian embedding of the overdamped generalized Langevin equation.
 In this interpretation, the auxiliary modes play the role of both Maxwell's demon and bath memory.
 Further elucidation of the bath memory effect from the viewpoint of information thermodynamics~\cite{parrondo2015thermodynamics} is a promising direction for future work.
 We note that in Ref.~\cite{Andreas_Kanazawa}, it was shown that the embedded entropy production can be related to the non-Markovian one in terms of work and information exchange between the system and the bath under suitable assumptions.
-Another compelling open question is whether the derived thermodynamic trade-off relations extend to the quantum regime, where the interplay of coherence and entanglement with bath memory remains largely unexplored~\cite{PhysRevA.104.052408, PRXQuantum.4.020353}.
+While we have established the hierarchy relation in the quantum regime~\eqref{eq: EP decomp quantum}, an open question remains whether the derived thermodynamic trade-off relations extend to the quantum regime, where the interplay of coherence and entanglement with bath memory remains largely unexplored~\cite{PhysRevA.104.052408, PRXQuantum.4.020353}.